maker-jws/War-Game-Project/README.md

    - The player with the higher value card wins all the cards involved in the war.

 1. **Winning the Game**:
-   - The game will until on of the players has all the cards, or if a specific game-ending condition is met (e.g., not enough cards to continue a war).
+   - The game will continue until one of the players has all the cards, or if a specific game-ending condition is met (e.g., not enough cards to continue a war).

 ## Attributions